jonathanwhitedev/python-jack/README.md

 ## How to play Python Jack

+If a player gets an exact 21, the player wins against the dealer.
+Otherwise, in order to win, the sum of the player’s cards must be more than the sum of the dealer’s cards.
+Each face card has a definite value of 10, whereas the ace can be counted as 1 or 11 suitable to the player’s chances of winning.
+The value of the rest of the cards is defined by their number.

 Standard casino rules:

 -__Player is given a $1000 kitty added to their bank at the start of the game, this can be used in increments any increments of $1 to the full $1000.
 A waged bet of any amount ($1000) starts the game__